-Christopher Coates, ACRU General Counsel, is the former Chief of the Voting Section of the Civil Rights Division, U.S. Department of Justice.
+Christopher Coates served as ACRU General Counsel from March 2015 – April 2017 and is the former Chief of the Voting Section of the Civil Rights Division, U.S. Department of Justice.
 He worked in the Voting Section from 1996 through 2009 and while there was involved in numerous voting rights suits on behalf of black, American Indian, and Hispanic voters.
 He was also the lead attorney in U.S. v.
 Brown, the first case ever filed by the Department of Justice under the Voting Rights Act that successfully challenged racial discrimination by minority election officials against white voters.
 He was also the supervising attorney in U.S. v.
 New Black Panther Party, a case that challenged the voter intimidation practices of a black racist organization and that was dismissed in large part by the Obama administration after it took office.
 In 2007, he was awarded the Walter W. Barnett Memorial Award, the Civil Rights Division’s second highest award for excellence in advocacy.

 In 2012 and as an attorney in private practice, Mr. Coates was one of the attorneys who successfully represented the State of South Carolina in its defense of its voter photo ID law.
 As an attorney with the Voting Rights Project of the American Civil Liberties Union from 1976 through 1984, he represented numerous minority plaintiffs in voting and other civil rights cases.
 From 1985 to 1996, he was in private practice in Milledgeville, Georgia where he continued his voting rights and other civil rights practice as well as participation in representation of local governments.
 In 1991, he was awarded the Thurgood Marshall Decade Award by the Georgia NAACP for his work in voting rights and civil rights law.